SichangHe/blog_backup/what_does_mdbook.md

 ```

-Above, we use the `for_each_mut` method on `book` to iterate over its items and mutate them.
+Above, we use [the `for_each_mut` method on `book`](https://docs.rs/mdbook/0.4.29/mdbook/book/struct.Book.html#method.for_each_mut) to iterate over its items and mutate them.
 We filter out the `item: &mut BookItem`s that are `BookItem::Chapter`.
-We then call `process_chapter` on their `content: String` and assign the result back.
+We then call `process_chapter` on their `content: String` and assign the results back.

-Below, we have a simplified version of `process_chapter`. `scan: Scan` is a custom scanner that scans through each byte in `raw_content: &str` and produces `Event`s that indicate the beginnings and ends of blocks.
+Below, we have a simplified version of `process_chapter`. `scan: Scan` is a custom scanner that scans through each byte in `raw_content` and produces `Event`s that indicate the beginnings and ends of blocks.

 ```rust
 fn process_chapter(raw_content: String, /* other args */) -> String {